 Tagged monarchs observed or recovered in the United States, Canada, and northern Mexico ("domestic recoveries") are often found by people who are not familiar with the Monarch Watch tagging program.
 They are directed to submit the recovery information (complete tag code, date, location, and contact info) via the Monarch Watch Tag Recovery Form so that it may be added to our database.

-The majority of the recovered tags are obtained from central Mexico.
-Early each year we visit the overwintering sites, particularly El Rosario and Sierra Chincua, where we purchase tags from the guides and ejido members.
+Each year we visit the overwintering areas in central Mexico, particularly El Rosario and Sierra Chincua, where we purchase tags from the guides and ejido members.
 The ratio of untagged to tagged monarchs is quite high and it takes several hours on average to find each tag among the dead butterflies on the trails and under the monarch-covered trees.
 We pay approximately $5US for each tag, reasonable compensation for the time and energy spent locating them.

 Monarch Watch Tag Recoveries